hkchengrex/robocon-f4-lib/analysis/CAN_analysis.md

 By Rex Cheng

 Test Platform:
-2 F4 board with 1 sender and 1 receiver
+2 F4 board with 1 sender and 1 receiver, each with 120 Ohm termination resistor, TJA1050

 Method of testing:
 The sender would generate continuous data stream with an increasing integer.
 That number is copied twice to a 8-btye CAN message packet.
 Those packets would be sent with a constant data speed.